-At the request of the HR division, LBBW procured the consulting services of the law firm GSK Stockmann for professional assistance in optimizing the award process for variable remuneration.
+At the request of the HR department, LBBW procured the professional assistance of Willis Towers Watson and the law firm GÖRG regarding individual remuneration issues.

 LBBW takes part in external remuneration benchmarking studies every year and, with the annual remuneration process, examines the appropriateness of LBBW employees' remuneration in relation to the market conditions.
-Market benchmarks were obtained by HR from the external consultants hkp, Willis Towers Watson, Kienbaum and McLagan in 2022.
-As scheduled, the Supervisory Board engaged the law firm GSK Stockmann for the report on the review of the appropriateness of the remuneration of the Board of Managing Directors in accordance with Section 12 InstitutsVergV.
+Market benchmarks were obtained by HR from the external consultants hkp, Willis Towers Watson, Kienbaum and McLagan in 2023.
+As scheduled, the Supervisory Board engaged the law firm GÖRG for the report on the review of the appropriateness of the remuneration of the Board of Managing Directors in accordance with Section 12 InstitutsVergV.
 In addition, it also commissioned the consultancy hkp to produce the market analyses of the remuneration of the Board of Managing Directors.